metalim/csync/README.md

 ## Rationale

 `sync.Mutex`, `sync.RWMutex` and `sync.WaitGroup` can block execution until another goroutine releases them.
-However locking can happen for a long time and we live in dynamic world, where we need to move forward even if some resource stays locked for long.
+However locking can happen for a long time and we live in dynamic world, where we need to move forward even if some resources stay locked for a long time.
 Hence the creation of `csync` — package with similar primitives, where waiting can be cancelled by context.

 ## Primitives